-We took into consideration the complexity of accounting and tax issues, internal controls; and gained an understanding over the entity's accounting for taxes and management's process for assessing the effectiveness of internal control over the significant income tax accounts and the related financial statement disclosures.
+We took into consideration the complexity of accounting and tax issues, internal controls, and gained an understanding over the entity's accounting for taxes and management's process for assessing the effectiveness of internal controls over the significant income tax accounts and the related financial statement disclosures.

-Our procedures also included among others:
+Our procedures also included:

-- Obtained a listing of all ongoing tax litigations - Discussed with the management regarding tax matters, tax jurisdictions and tax communications;

-- Identified and tested relevant controls over tax accounts and financial statement disclosures - · Obtained, read and Analysed opinions by the Company from the tax consultants and external counsels of the Company - Verified account reconciliations and traced demand amounts, amounts paid under protest and considered recoverable and amounts charged off on a sample basis to the underlying supporting demand notices, invoices, bank payments and trial balance - Analysed the technical merits of each demand based on applicable tax provisions and considered settled tax positions in determining estimate of tax contingency made by the management. - Obtained and read the disclosures made in the accompanying financial statements
+- Obtained a listing of all ongoing tax litigations, each above BDT 200 million: - Discussed with the management regarding tax matters, tax jurisdictions, and tax communications; - Identified and tested relevant controls over tax accounts and financial statement disclosures; - Obtained, read and analysed opinions by the Company from the tax consultants and external counsels of the Company as shared by the management; - Verified account reconciliations and traced demand amounts, amounts paid under protest and considered recoverable and amounts charged off on a sample basis to the underlying supporting demand notices, invoices, bank payments and trial balance; - Analysed the technical merits of each demand based on applicable tax provisions and considered settled tax positions in determining estimate of tax contingency made by the management and - Obtained and read the disclosures made in the accompanying financial statements.